jiajunxu/ECE470/README.md

  ========================================================================================
 ## Week3
-Steps to reproduce the results in the following vidoe on Mac OS macOS High Sierra for the third week:
+Steps to reproduce the results in the following video on Mac OS macOS High Sierra for the third week:
 * https://www.youtube.com/watch?v=gON0NJzTZXU&feature=youtu.be

 1. Open V-rep by typing the following line in the terminal under the VREP folder, and make sure the VREP is at version 3.5